-The Republic of Zambia or Zambia for short is a beautiful country located at the Southern part of Africa just at the south of the Democratic Republic of Congo.
-The Republic of Zambia also shares borders with the Republic of Tanzania to the north-east, the Republic of Angola to the west, the Republics of Zimbabwe, Botswana, Mozambique and Namibia to the south.
+The Republic of Zambia borders the Democratic Republic of Congo to the north, the Republic of Tanzania to the north-east, the Republic of Angola to the west, the Republic of Malawi to the east, the Republics of Zimbabwe, Botswana, Mozambique and Namibia to the south.

-Although not among the most culturally rich countries in Africa, there are so many ethnic and racial groups living in Zambia today with black Africans (including, Bemba, Lozi, Tonga, Lala, Ngoni, Chewa, Nsenga, Kaonde, Lunda, etc) forming about 99.5% of the total population.
+There are so many ethnic and racial groups living in Zambia today with black Africans (including, Bemba, Lozi, Tonga, Lala, Ngoni, Chewa, Nsenga, Kaonde, Lunda, etc) forming about 99.5% of the total population.
 Europeans, Americans, and Asians make up the remaining 0.5% of the total population.
-Zambia is one of the Christian-dominant communities in Africa today with about 50-75% of the total population being Christians.
+Zambia is a christian-dominant country with about 50-75% of the total population being Christians.
+Muslims and Hindus together make up about 24-49% of the total population.
+Indigenous believers make up the remaining fraction of the population.

-Although just about 1.7% of the total population speak English Language, there are several other official languages spoken in Zambia today.
-About 30.1% of the total population do speak and understand Bemba (the most dominant official language in Zambia today) followed by Nyanja (about 10.7% of the total population speak and understand the Nyanja language), Tonga (official) about 10.6% of the total population, Lozi (official) about 5.7% of the total population, Chewa about 4.9%, Nsenga 3.4% of the total population, Tumbuka about 2.5%, Lunda (official) about 2.2% of the total populatioin,Kaonde (official) 2%, Lala 2% of the total population, Luvale (official) about 1.7%, other non-official languages about 22.5% of the total population.
+About from English Language, there are several official and unofficial languages spoken in Zambia today.
+About 30.1% of the total population do speak and understand Bemba (the most dominant official language in Zambia today).
+A significant portion (about 22%) of the population also speaks and understands either Nyanja, Tonga, or both official languages.
+Lozi (another official language) is spoken by about 6% of the total population, followed by Chewa (about 4.9%), Nsenga ( 3.4% of the total population), Tumbuka (about 2.5%), Lunda (official language. spoken by about 2.2% of the population) ,Kaonde (official) 2%, Lala 2% of the total population, Luvale (official) about 1.7%, etc.

 The Republic of Zambia just like its neighboring countries is blessed with abundance of natural resources such as gold, silver, copper, uranium, hydropower, zinc, cobalt, coal, lead, etc.